What's A VPN? & Why You [REALLY] Need One in 2022

 Its TrustedServer technology goes even further to keep you safe.
 Its servers are RAM-based and don’t use hard drives.

 This means that none of your data is permanently stored on the server; it’s wiped clean with every reboot.
 TrustedServer also checks that each server on the network is running up-to-date software to prevent security flaws.

 ExpressVPN gives you up to 5 simultaneous connections, so you can use multiple devices at once.
-This is really handy if you want to keep the rest of the household occupied while you’re busy streaming your shows.
 As an experiment, I connected my phone, laptop, and desktop at the same time.
-It didn’t slow my connection down at all.
+It didn't slow my connection down at all.

 You can reach out to support 24/7 via its live chat feature, too.
 The staff are easy to talk to, and were able to answer my questions within two minutes.